 40 CFR 403 includes a definition of "new source" which overrides the similar definition of "new source" in 40 CFR 401, which applies only to point source, effluent discharges to waters of the U.S. 40 CFR 416 included no pretreatment standards.
 Therefore, the proposed date has no impact on the new source date for the pretreatment standards.
-Note, however, that, since the effluent standards for pH survived, the Part 416 proposed date could constitute the new source date for any effluent standards moved to Part 414.
-Fortunately the Board doesn't have to address this.

 The Board has used the date of the current Part 414 proposal, March 21, 1983, as the new source date for all of the OCPSF subcategories, except for oxidative dehydrogenation of butene to butadiene.
 The new source date for the latter will be December 17, 1973, which is the date cited in the Federal Register as the proposal date for Part 414.
 Repealed Section 307.2402 used April 25, 1974 as the new source date for butadiene manufacture.
-This was a later version of the Part 414 proposal Section 307.2801 Fertilizer Manufacturing
+This was a later version of the Part 414 proposal which the Board inadvertently referenced in R86-44.

+Section 307.2801 Fertilizer Manufacturing

 This Section is drawn from 40 CFR 418, which was amended at 52 Fed.
 Reg.
 28432, July 29, 1987.
 The amendments exclude certain phosphoric acid plants in Louisiana from Part 418.
-Since this has no impact in Illinois, the Board has proposed no revisions.
-However, the Board has proposed to update the incorporation by reference to include the 1987 CFR.
+Since this has no impact in Illinois, the Board has adopted no revisions.
+However, the Board has updated the incorporation by reference to include the 1987 CFR.